-To avoid these risks, it’s important to maintain a balance between the intelligence provided by analytics systems and the ingenuity and expertise of human professionals.
+To avoid these risks, it’s important to balance the intelligence provided by analytics systems and the ingenuity and expertise of human professionals.
 Instead of relying solely on the predictions provided by the analytics system, professionals should use these insights as input for their decision-making and creative problem-solving.
 Institutions can use analytics effectively and ethically by striking the right balance.

 3. Predictions Inform the Design of Supportive Interventions

 When using predictive analytics to identify students at risk of leaving the institution, it’s important to approach the situation carefully.
-Because the predictions provided by these models are tentative and not certain, it’s crucial not to send inappropriate signals of concern to students.
+Because the predictions provided by these models are tentative and uncertain, it’s crucial not to send inappropriate signals of concern to students.
 This can be especially damaging for students who are already vulnerable and can lead to a negative self-fulfilling prophecy.

 Instead of relying solely on the analytics system, professionals should use these insights as context for engaging in authentic, compassion-focused human interaction with students.
-This will allow them to understand the students’ lived experiences better and help identify the root causes of academic distress.
+This will allow them to better understand the students’ lived experiences and help identify the root causes of academic distress.
 By using predictions to signal the need for supportive intervention, professionals can avoid sending inappropriate messages of concern and instead focus on building human connections to help students succeed.

 4. Interventions Should Do No Harm

 Student success analytics, while useful, must be used with caution to prevent undue harm to the students who are the subject of the predictions.
 For example, using predictions to exclude students from certain experiences and benefits, such as admission to an academic program, is an example of a very harmful course of action.
 Using predictions to exclude can hinder students who could succeed in higher education.
-Predictions carry a sizable margin of error, which means precluding large sets of students with low odds of success ultimately leads to precluding students who were actually on the path to success all along.
+Predictions carry a margin of error, which means precluding large sets of students with low odds of success ultimately leads to precluding students who were actually on the path to success all along.

 Instead, an appropriate approach to using student success analytics is to provide preventative measures and supportive interventions, such as resources like enhanced advisor attention, faculty mentoring, and study skills development.
-This “take your academic vitamins” approach ensures that all messaging from predictive models remains positive and is designed to support, rather than deter, deepened commitment.
+This “take your academic vitamins” approach ensures that all messaging from predictive models remains positive and is designed to support deepened commitment.
 Additionally, when predictive models accurately identify students in distress, no-harm interventions should be implemented to maintain students’ dignity and sense of worth, which means avoiding revealing to them that predictive models are the source of the support being offered.